camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 In general, **workflow engine data** is harder to migrate to Camunda Platform 8:

 - **Runtime data:** Running process instances of Camunda Platform 7 are stored in the Camunda Platform 7 relational database.
 Like with a migration from third party workflow engines, you can read this data from Camunda Platform 7 and use it to create the right process instances in Camunda Platform 8 in the right state.
-This way, you can migrate running process instances from Camunda Platform 7 to Camunda Platform 8, but some manual effort is required.
+This way, you can migrate running process instances from Camunda Platform 7 to Camunda Platform 8.
+[A process instance migration tool](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/process-instance-migration) is in place to ease this task.

 - **History data:** Historic data from the workflow engine itself cannot be migrated.
 However, data in Optimize can be kept.